Blendify/blender-manual/blender_docs/manual/render/cycles/render_settings/performance.rst

 =====

 Tile Order
    Order of rendering tiles.
-This does not significantly affect performance.
+This does not significantly affect the performance.

 Tile size X/Y
    The size of the tiles for rendering.

    Depending on what device you are using for rendering, different tile sizes can give faster renders.
-   For CPU rendering smaller tiles sizes (like 32 x 32) tend to be faster, while for :doc:`GPU rendering </render/cycles/gpu_rendering>` larger tile sizes give better performance (like 256 x 256).
+   For CPU rendering smaller tiles sizes (like 32 x 32) tend to be faster, while for :doc:`GPU rendering </render/cycles/gpu_rendering>` larger tile sizes give a better performance (like 256 x 256).

 Progressive Refine
    Instead of rendering each tile until it has finished every sample, refine the whole image progressively.